 2. Three Domes of Santorini Viewpoint

-The iconic three domes are one of the most well-known landmarks of Oia and naturally this spot is also one of the most instagrammable places in Santorini.
-Unfortunately they are located in the private part of Oia so you can only get there if you book a hotel or airbnb in the area, or if you decide to sneak in.
+The iconic three domes are one of the most well-known landmarks of Oia and naturally, this spot is also one of the most instagrammable places in Santorini.
+Unfortunately, they are located in the private part of Oia so you can only get there if you book a hotel or Airbnb in the area, or if you decide to sneak in.

-Good news is that this is the last place on this list which is located in a private area so the rest of the Instagram spots in Santorini are all in public areas!
+The good news is that this is the last place on this list which is located in a private area so the rest of the Instagram spots in Santorini are all in public areas!

 Even if you skip these two spots you can still make amazing photos in Santorini but since these two are the most iconic ones, I wanted to include them in the list and tell the truth about them so you can choose whether you want to go there or not.